Nathaniel Davis

 Biography

 At Fribourg I teach courses in English, academic writing, and pedagogy.
 My research is centered on issues of language, description, style, and technique in modernist and avant-garde literature in English, German, and French.
 I hold a Ph.D. in Comparative Literature & Literary Theory from the University of Pennsylvania and spent five years teaching English in French universities before coming to Fribourg.
-I currently serve as English Editor for the Chinese academic journal International Comparative Literature (Shanghai Normal University) and previously worked as Assistant Editor for Dalkey Archive Press.
+I previously served as English Editor for the Chinese academic journal International Comparative Literature (Shanghai Normal University) and Assistant Editor for Dalkey Archive Press.

 Research and publications